 Mistake 2.
 Wearing sweatpants.
 Instead you should wear church clothes.
 When you look like you respect the court and respect yourself, it’s more likely that the judge will respect you!
 Please understand that the presiding judge will make an important decision that will have a serious impact on your life.
 You could be sentenced to jail.
 You could be placed on probation.
 You could be sentenced to pay a large fine or to pay restitution.
 The judge will have only a few minutes to make his or her decision.
 You should do everything in your power to get benefit of the doubt.
 Pro Tip: if the charging document in your case describes the suspect as wearing blue jeans, red sneakers, a gray hoodie, and a yellow baseball cap then do not wear that particular outfit to court.
 You’d be surprised.
 This actually happens.

 Mistake 7.
 Underestimating the difficulty of doing probation.
 Defendants often sign up for probation without asking about the terms and without knowing the downside.
 Some of these defendants appear not to be compatible with probation.
 Everyone seems to know it but them.
 I also see these defendants, usually unrepresented, when they come back in front of the court for their probation violations.
 Many times they are incarcerated for their first violation.
-Often the underlying offenses were minor and probably could have been resolved with something other than probation.
+Often the underlying offenses were minor and possibly could have been resolved with something other than probation or jail.

 Mistake 8.
 Expecting to get a postponement to hire a lawyer.
 Many of the judges I see regularly do not give postponements to unrepresented defendants on their first court date in order to allow them to hire counsel.
 Keep in mind that you have probably already signed a document as a part of the booking process that says you understand that you will not be given a postponement in the event you show up without a lawyer.

 Mistake 11.
 Coming to court without a lawyer.
-Have you ever noticed that when lawyers get in trouble they always hire other lawyers to handle their defense?
+You probably knew I was going to include this one.
+Have you ever noticed that when lawyers get in trouble they always hire other lawyers to handle their defenses?
 There are reasons for this.
 Even if you know the law, the rules of evidence, the local courts, and the people involved in prosecuting your case, it is most unwise to handle your own defense.

 Matthew Baum is a Maryland attorney with offices in Baltimore, Catonsville, and in Columbia.
 He can be reached at (410) 929-3435.
 He offers free consultations in all criminal and serious traffic cases.
 He is prepared to aggressively defend your rights with a trial or to work on securing the very best possible plea agreement for your case.